ChungusPrime/Evereign-Client/readme.md

     All crafting skills can be used by all characters, however only to a basic level unless they choose to be a specialist in those skills
-    Non-specialists can craft common and uncommon quality items Specialists can craft rare and higher quality items A character can choose to be a specialist in 5 crafting skills
+    Non-specialists can craft common and uncommon quality items Specialists can craft rare and higher quality items, with bonuses to crafting and gathering such as increased yield, decreased gathering time, lower production costs etc
+    A character can choose to be a specialist in 5 crafting skills

     Combat